-Max Levchin is the poster child for transformation.
-From Soviet refugee, through the halls of the Computer Science department at the University of Illinois (B.S., 1997), to becoming one of the world's most influential tech pioneers alive, each step of Levchin's journey has shaped him into the prolific figure he is today.
+UPDATED MAY 17, 2018 Max Levchin is the poster child for transformation.
+From Soviet refugee, through the halls of the Computer Science department at Illinois (B.S., 1997), to becoming one of the world's most influential tech pioneers alive, each step of Levchin's journey has shaped him into the prolific figure he is today.

-As graduates prepare to transform the world with their own pursuits, Levchin will no doubt continue to re-invent himself.
-Join us as we guide you through a few of the milestones along the way to pursuing his inspirational version of the American Dream.
+As our graduates prepare to transform the world with their own pursuits, Levchin will no doubt continue to re-invent himself.
+Join us on a journey through a few of the milestones along the way to pursuing his inspirational version of the American Dream.

 Behind the curtain of Soviet-era Ukraine, Maksymilian Rafailovych Levchyn is born to a family of physicists.
 As a child, Max struggles to overcome life-threatening respiratory diseases.
 His parents are told he won't live past childhood.
 With his mother's urging, a determined young Max begins playing the clarinet to build lung capacity.
 Doctors would eventually give up on predicting how long he had to live.